-Dream Interpretation: The Meaning Of The 10 Most Common DreamsWe’ve all had strange dreams that have left us confused and worried when we wake up, right.
+Dream Interpretation: The Meaning Of The 10 Most Common DreamsWe’ve all had strange visions that have left us confused and worried when we wake up, right.
 Are they prophetic dreams?
 A message from our unconscious?
-What do these dreams mean?
-Wouldn't it be great to be able to analyze our dreams and really discover what they mean?
+What do they mean and what is the message behind them?
+Wouldn't it be great to be able to analyze our hallucinations and really discover what they mean?
 Thanks to our dream interpretation guide, you can now fully understand what your dreams mean and symbolize.
 Discover what they are trying to tell you!

 🌟 Discover your destiny with the help of a Psychic!
 All readings are 100% risk free, confidential and anonymous.🌟

-A dream is a completely intelligible message from your unconscious mind to your cognitive mind.
-Our unconscious mind communicates our dreams in gibberish and in symbols, which means that our cognitive mind which communicates with language has a hard time deciphering the hidden messages.
+A dream is a completely intelligible message from your unconscious mind to your cognitive mind and often contains a hidden meaning.
+Our unconscious mind communicates our visions in gibberish and in symbols, which means that our cognitive mind which communicates with language has a hard time deciphering the hidden messages.

 - Have you ever dreamt about your ex?
 Here's what it means -

 10 most common dreams: What it means if you dream of: